gitlabhq/gitlabhq/doc/user/group/subgroups/index.md

 ## Mentioning subgroups

-Mentioning groups (`@group`) in issues, commits and merge requests, would mention all members of that group.
+Mentioning groups (`@group`) in issues, commits and merge requests, would notify all members of that group.
 Now with subgroups, there is a more granular support if you want to split your group's structure.
-Mentioning works as before and you can choose the group of people to be summoned.
+Mentioning works as before and you can choose the group of people to be notified.

 ![Mentioning subgroups](img/mention_subgroups.png)